juanalonso/DDSP-singing-experiments/README.md

 This complexity acts as a barrier to new DL practitioners or curious programmers that want to get familiar with something different than the simplest examples.
 To lower this barrier, we have followed two principles when designing these notebooks: *easy to use* and *easy to reuse*.
 Easy to use means that after a minimal configuration (setting up three folders) the user is ready to start training or producing audio.
 Easy to reuse means that the system is aware of previous operations, so the dataset is generated only once, the training can be interrupted at any point and it will be restored in the next run, and models and audio examples are only reloaded on demand, speeding up the process.

-# Development notes
+##Development notes

-To achieve the design goals, a series of Colab notebooks has been made available to the public.
-Google Colaboratory, also known as Colab, is a free Google product from Google Research that allows to write and execute Python code in the browser, it requires no setup and provides free access to GPUs.
-It is based on (and compatible with) the open-source project [Jupyter](https://jupyter.org/).
-The notebooks are stored in Google Drive or GitHub, so they can be easily shared or versioned.
+To achieve the design goals, we provide a series of Colab notebooks.
 Colab provides a virtual machine per session, with a GPU and a predetermined amount of RAM and disk space.
 Those parameters are automatically assigned, the user can not choose the amount of RAM or the type of GPU.
 Also, sessions last up to twelve hours.
 Upon an unexpected disconnection, a user may lose all the data stored in the virtual machine.
 For that reason, it is fundamental to save the final or temporal results to another drive.
 In this project, we use Google Drive as permanent storage space.
 All the required data are copied to Colab when the session starts, and the results will be stored in Drive, so no data is lost in case of disconnection.

-## Folder structure
+### Folder structure

 To facilitate access to the data, all the notebooks expect to find a similar folder structure in Google Drive, so all data is shared without needing to move it around.
 The base folder is defined at the top of each notebook.
 Inside this folder three folders are needed: `audio`, where the audio files, temporal checkpoints and datasets are stored; `examples`, which contains the files we are going to present to the model to modify their original timbre; and `instruments`, where the trained models are stored in zip format.